Spring Horse Care: 11 Tips to Get Ready for Riding Season

 While spring abounds with things to look forward to, flies and mosquitoes aren't one of them.
 They carry disease and bacteria and cause significant stress for horses—and you.
 Don’t wait for pests to be a problem around your barn!
 Gather fly gear and check its fit and condition now so it’s ready when your horse needs it.
 Also stock up on preferred fly repellants and eliminators early.
 (Get additional spring fly-fighting strategies here.)

 Product Tip: Searching for a natural option to reduce insects on your horse?
-Consider Redmond Rock Crushed with Garlic mineral salt.
-Garlic's pest-repelling power fights flies from the inside out and Crushed delivers 60+ minerals for better health.
+Consider Daily Red Crushed Garlic mineral salt.
+Garlic's pest-repelling power fights flies from the inside out and Crushed delivers balanced, full-spectrum minerals for better health.

 4. Create Your Events Calendar